 The Curly Girl Method might usually disregard the idea of hair dryer brushes.
 But that was a rule quite clearly made before the arrival of the Amika Polished Perfection Straightening Brush.
 Somehow perfectly drying each strand of hair while letting it keep its natural bounce and flow, this hair dryer brush ticks all the boxes for anyone who might have reached the point of giving up when searching for an appropriate hair dryer brush.

 Fusing the power of a straightener with the ease of a hairbrush, the Amika Polished Perfection Straightening Brush ensures salon beautiful hair without having to spend hours patiently running both pieces of equipment through your locks.
 Your curls will thank you.

 Conair Infinitipro Spin: Best rotating hair dryer brush

-This multi directional Hot Air Spin Brush shows off the most when it comes to building volume, adding shine and overall creating silky, full bodied curls.
-By rotating in both directions, it maximises potential styling techniques in ways you didn’t even think could be achievable.
+This multi-directional Hot Air Spin Brush shows off the most when it comes to building volume, adding shine, and overall creating silky, full-bodied curls.
+By rotating in both directions, it maximizes potential styling techniques in ways you didn’t even think could be achievable.

 GHD Glide & Rise: Best round hair dryer brush